1995parham/dotfiles/archinstall/README.md

 For fixing it you must change the loader configuration in `/boot/loader/entries/` as follows:

-- The encrypted disk PARTUUID is correct so you may not changing it or you can replace it with your partition UUID (e.g. `lsblk -dno UUID /dev/nvme0n1p2`)
+- The encrypted disk PARTUUID is correct, so you may not change it, or you can replace it with your partition UUID (e.g. `lsblk -dno UUID /dev/nvme0n1p2`)

 - The root disk PARTUUID is not correct (this is the actual problem) and you need to replace